writethedocs/www/docs/conf/na/cfp.md

 scope, we love having wide-ranging content that will stretch people in new directions.

 Some of our favorite talks are ones that make people see the world in a new way.
-Teaching someone something they already knew about is great;
-showing someone something they didn't know existed is magical.
+Teaching entirely new ideas to others can be magical, and we are always delighted with the breadth of knowledge that our community brings together.

 We love talks that deliver hard-earned knowledge based on real-world experience and research.
 Whether it's a story about spreading the